-- 3.1 The Committee will meet at least four times a year.
-The calendar of meetings shall be agreed at the start of each year.
-One meeting shall be dedicated to the scrutiny and pre-approval of the statement of accounts before submission to external audit. - 3.2 Further meetings outside of the normal cycle of the Committee can be convened at the request of the Chair or any of its members, subject to agreement by the Chair. - 3.3 The Commissioner may ask the Committee to convene further meetings to discuss particular issues on which they want the Committee's advice. - 3.4 Meetings can be requested by the external or internal auditors where this is considered necessary and on agreement of the Chair. - 3.5 Unless otherwise agreed, formal notice of each meeting confirming the venue, time and date together with the agenda of items to be discussed, will be forwarded to each member of the Committee, any other person required to attend and all other appropriate persons determined by the Chair, no later than five working days before the date of the meeting. - 3.6 Any meetings held outside the normal cycle of meetings should be convened with a minimum notice of five working days.
+- 3.1 The Committee will hold ordinary meetings at least four times a year.
+The calendar of meetings shall be agreed at the start of each year. - 3.2 One extraordinary meeting shall be dedicated to the scrutiny and pre-approval of the statement of accounts before submission to external audit.
+In performing its annual review of the draft financial statements and narrative report, the Committee will consider: - Proposed accounting policies for inclusion in the draft statement of accounts - Proposed key accounting judgements - Management's assessment of going concern - 3.3 Further meetings outside of the normal cycle of the Committee can be convened at the request of the Chair or any of its members, subject to agreement by the Chair. - 3.4 The Commissioner may ask the Committee to convene further meetings to discuss particular issues on which they want the Committee's advice. - 3.5 Meetings can be requested by the external or internal auditors where this is considered necessary and on agreement of the Chair. - 3.6 Unless otherwise agreed, formal notice of each meeting confirming the venue, time and date together with the agenda of items to be discussed, will be forwarded to each member of the Committee, any other person required to attend and all other appropriate persons determined by the Chair, no later than five working days before the date of the meeting. - 3.7 Any meetings held outside the normal cycle of meetings should be convened with a minimum notice of five working days.
 Extraordinary or urgent meetings may be held with less notice but should be for exceptional matters only, subject to the Chair's agreement and quorum requirements.
-In this case the agenda and any supporting papers will be sent Committee members and to other attendees at the same time as the meeting notice is sent out, recognising that if the matter is so urgent that there may only be an oral report.
+In this case the agenda and any supporting papers will be sent Committee members and to other attendees at the same time as the meeting notice is sent out, recognising that, if the matter is urgent, there may only be an oral report.
 If this is the case then this will be identified on the agenda.